- Home

 Integers greater than 1 that can be expressed as a product of two smaller positive integers; they are the opposite of primes.

-Why is Composite Numbers important?
+What is the Composite Numbers formula?

 Prerequisites